Terra Cotta

 Dentland

-A country so flat any structure taller than a house is inhabited by herds of sherpas.
+A country so flat any mound taller than a house is inhabited by herds of sherpas.

 The Ditch people are like the country – cold, filled with irony and engineering.
 Moderately good sailors who make extraordinarily good cheese and extraordinarily bad meatballs.

-If you dig in the dirt you will find iron, and this help Dentland become world class engineers before other civilizations put their boots on.
+If you dig in the dirt you will find iron, and this helped the Ditch become world class engineers before other civilizations even had their boots on.

 Twerp.
 Destroyed by fires in the Muddle Ages.
 It was rebuilt under the treatise of Ants.